tamas-p/hisma/packages/hisma/README.md

 ![hisma_compound_debug.gif](doc/resources/hisma_compound_debug.gif)

-and this is what we see in the visual monitor, visma in the web browser (if we open both the `S.on` state and the enclosed `brightnessMachine` inside its only region in the interactive state machine diagram rendered by visma):
+and this is what we see in the visual monitor, visma in the web browser (if we click open both the `S.on` state and the enclosed `brightnessMachine` inside its only region in the interactive state machine diagram rendered by visma):

 ![hisma_compound.gif](doc/resources/hisma_compound.gif)